'Vampire: The Masquerade - Bloodhunt' has a developer reference you don't want to find

 Upon dying to the shark, the death screen says players were “eliminated by a sharkmob” – check it out below:

-In a chat with NME, Sharkmob’s art director Erik Nilsson has already talked about magical realism and how the game has taken inspiration from films like Underworld, John Wick and The Matrix.
+In a chat with NME, Sharkmob’s art director Erik Nilsson has already talked about magical realism and how Bloodhunt has taken inspiration from films like Underworld, John Wick and The Matrix.

 “I think the way we approach games here is, we make big impressive AAA experiences,” says Nilsson.
 “If you look at any movie, and a lot of AAA games, a common approach is that if you want to make something that is quote / unquote realistic, you don’t take real life.